eventdata/ConfliBERT-Manual/README.md

+# ConfliBERT Documentation and Usage

+## Authors
+Patrick T. Brandt, Vito D'Orazio, Yibo Hu, Latifur Khan, Shreyas Meher, Javier Osorio, Marcus Sianan

+## Introduction
+Welcome to the ConfliBERT documentation.
+This guide provides detailed information on what ConfliBERT is and how it can be effectively utilized.
+ConfliBERT is a state-of-the-art language model tailored for conflict data analysis, fine-tuned to comprehend and categorize political events with high precision.

+This document is intended for researchers and practitioners who require an in-depth understanding of political events and conflict data.
+With ConfliBERT, you can enhance your research capabilities, leverage nuanced data interpretations, and develop more informed analyses of political events.

+Version: 0.5
+Date: November 2023

 ---
-title: ConfliBERT Documentation and Usage
-author: "Patrick T. Brandt, Vito D'Orazio, Yibo Hu, Latifur Khan, Shreyas Meher, Javier Osorio, Marcus Sianan"
-description: What ConfliBERT is and how to use it.
-date: November 2023
-version:  0.5
-output:
-  html_document:
-    anchor_sections: true
-    css: styles.css
-    number_sections: true
-    toc: true
-    toc_float: true
-    toc_depth: 2
-    collapsed: true
-    smooth_scroll: true
-bibliography: ConfliBERT.bib
-editor_options:
-  markdown:
-    wrap: 72
----

-\> If you are looking for event data - you should not be here.
-If you want to make your own event data - you are in the right place.
-If you want datasets that are already event-coded using ML.
-Go to GTD, Uppsala, etc. Not in the intro specifically.
+**If you are looking for pre-coded event data, ConfliBERT might not be what you need - places like the Global Terrorism Database (GTD) or Uppsala Conflict Data Program would be more suitable.
+However, if you're here to make your own event data, or to understand how event data can be generated and coded using machine learning, you've come to the right place.**

 Whether you are a seasoned data scientist or new to machine learning, this guide is structured to help you navigate through the varied